 How to decide what CPC bid amount to set

 How do you know what CPC to set?
 You can figure this out based on what you know about your business and the value of a sale.
-For example, if you sell US$5,000 diamond rings, one new customer is probably worth more than if you sell US$0.99 packs of gum.
+For example, if you sell $5,000 USD worth diamond rings, one new customer is probably worth more than if you sell $0.99 USD packs of gum.

-Once you've set max.
+A default max.
+CPC bid will be set for you when you select Manual CPC.
+You can change this to max.
 CPC amounts that you're comfortable with, see how many clicks your ads begin to accrue, and whether those clicks lead to business results on your website.
-Also, remember that Internet traffic is always changing, so it's important to re-evaluate your CPC bids regularly.
+Keep in mind that Internet traffic is always changing, so it's advised to re-evaluate your CPC bids regularly.

 Using Google tools to help you decide CPC bids